 The next one we tried was https://www.ezigdpr.com/

-EziGDPR also found 8 cookies, but it also gave us a result for 8 possible user tracking resources tags that are loaded without user consent.
+EziGDPR also found 8 cookies, but it also gave us a result for 8 possible user tracking resource tags that are loaded without user consent.

 The last one we tried was https://www.cookiebot.com/, but unlike the previous ones that scanned and gave us results for just several minutes, Cookiebot sent us a 4-page extensive email with many results.

 As time passes, more and more restrictions are put on personal data use, and the way it can be used.
-And as we have outlined in the blog post, there are many tools which can be used to scan GDPR cookies.
+As we have outlined in the blog post, there are many tools that can be used to scan GDPR cookies.
 The results that we got show that most of the cookies found by scanning the site are external cookies, especially those connected to Google and Facebook.

-The most precise and extensive report by far was by Cookiebot, which even gave us the line numbers where the issues were found, at the cost of the time it took for analyzing and sending the results.
+The most precise and extensive report by far was by Cookiebot, which even gave us the line numbers where the issues were found, at the cost of the time it took to analyze and send the results.

-Cookiebot is followed close by EziGDPR for fast results, clearness of the simplicity of the report it displays.
+Cookiebot is followed closely by EziGDPR for fast results, and clearness of the simplicity of the report it displays.